Abbotsford's Climate

 October 1st heralds the unofficial start of the rainy season, but the heaviest rains occur in November, which averages 234.3 mm of rain and 6.3 cm of snow (240.9 mm combined).
 According to Environment Canada, Abbotsford is the fourth wettest of 100 major cities in Canada, with 1573.2 mm of combined rain and snow annually.
 A weather pattern known as the Pineapple Express often brings significant rainstorms in autumn and winter.

 The earliest snowfall has been known to occur at the end of October, but more frequently occurs in November.
-In milder years, there may be no snow until December.
-Occasionally, there will be a spell of sub-freezing weather in late November or early December.
-This may be accompanied by snow and high winds, but is usually short-lived.
+During milder years, there may be no snow until after the winter solstice.
+Occasionally, there will be a spell of sub-freezing weather in late November or early December; this may be accompanied by snow and high winds, but is usually short-lived.

 Winter

 With a mean temperature of 2.5°C in January, Abbotsford's winters are cool, but relatively mild compared to most of Canada.
-However, the overcast and damp conditions may be subjectively less pleasant than colder sunny weather.
+However, the consistently overcast and damp conditions may be subjectively less pleasant than colder, sunnier weather.

 The coldest month on record at Abbotsford International Airport is January 1950, with a mean temperature of -8.6°C (an average high of -4.7°C and an average low of -12.4°C).
 It was during this time that Abbotsford also set its all-time record low temperature of -21.1°C, on the 18th of that month.